 Are ice cleats safe to wear indoors?
-In most cases, the answer would be no. Traditional ice cleats are designed for a sole purpose: preventing slip and fall incidents on icy surfaces.
+In most cases, the answer would be no, traditional ice cleats are designed for a sole purpose: preventing slip and fall incidents on icy surfaces.
 Picture an airport in the middle of January, someplace like Chicago that experiences brutal winters.
 The employees who work outdoors need footwear that will keep them slipping when they walk, so they put on a pair of ice cleats, allowing them to walk safely over slick surfaces.
 Once they get inside, it’s a whole different story.
 Read on to learn why most ice cleats are not meant for indoor wear, and to find out m[…]

 Continue Reading